 In order to ensure that ICE Clear Europe has sufficient capital as one of the world's leading cross-asset clearing houses, ICE Clear Europe has established a mutualised guaranty fund for all ICE and NYSE Liffe futures and options contracts.
 The size of the fund is based on levels of volatility and open positions.
-The combined ICE Energy and NYSE Liffe futures and options guaranty fund is currently set at U.S. $1.48 billion.
+The combined ICE Energy and NYSE Liffe futures and options guaranty fund requirement is shown in the following table:

 The contribution of each clearing member is determined by historic trading volumes and open positions, but ICE has also committed to make a contribution of U.S. $50 million which sits in front of members' obligations.
-An additional contribution of up to U.S. $50 million is available and this will sit paripassu with clearing members' contributions.
-Powers of assessment will be used by ICE Clear Europe in addition to the guaranty fund.
+An additional contribution of up to U.S. $50 million is available and this will sit pari passu with clearing members' contributions.
+Powers of assessment can be used by ICE Clear Europe in addition to the guaranty fund.

 OTC Guaranty Funds

 ICE Clear Europe has established a separate guaranty fund for European credit default swaps.
-The size of the CDS guaranty fund is based on levels of volatility and open positions; the CDS guaranty fund is currently set at U.S. $1.33 billion.
+The size of the CDS guaranty fund is based on levels of volatility and open positions; the CDS guaranty fund requirement is shown in the following table: